Charlene999/CEN3031-Destiny-Finder/Sprint-4-Reflections/Sprint4.md

 - ***New in Sprint 4*** - TestAdminUpdateUser_403 - Tests to ensure that only admins can successfully update users using the update user endpoint.

+- ***New in Sprint 4*** - TestAdminGetAllUsers_200 - Tests to ensure that admins can successfully get all users from the database using the get all users endpoint.

+- ***New in Sprint 4*** - TestAdminGetAllUsers_403 - Tests to ensure that only admin can successfully get all users from the get all users endpoint.

+- ***New in Sprint 4*** - TestAdminGetAllUsers_500 - Tests to ensure that the admin get all users endpoint can gracefully handle a malformed JWT.

 ### Character Tests
 - TestCreateCharacter_201 - Tests to ensure that a character can be created as expected.